Healthcare Providers For ECS

 Did you know?
 On average, it takes an individual with a rare disease, eight years to receive a diagnosis.

-The disorders on expanded carrier screening have various outcomes that include:
+Expanded carrier screening has various outcomes that include:

 - A risk for intellectual disability (e.g. fragile X syndrome, Smith-Lemli-Opitz)